Armed Robber Eats Lead | Active Self Protection

 Frequently Asked Questions

-What are the key self-defense lessons from the Brazil armed robbery incident?
+What are the key lessons from the Active Self Protection video about the armed robbery incident?

-The video highlights three main lessons: launching a counter-ambush, shooting until the threat stops, and proper follow-up actions after the engagement.
-It emphasizes decisive action when facing immediate deadly threats.
+The video highlights three main lessons: launching a counter-ambush, the importance of shooting until the threat stops, and proper follow-up actions after the confrontation.
+It also stresses assessing your 'attitude, skills, and plan' (ASP) before engaging a threat.

-What are recommended post-incident safety procedures after a defensive shooting?
+What are the recommended post-incident safety procedures after neutralizing a threat?

 Related News